woywoy123/AnalysisG/README.md

 Specifies the output folder of the analysis.
 If the folder is non-existent, a folder will be created.
 - `OutputDirectory`:
 Specifies the output directory of the analysis.
 This is useful if the output needs to be placed outside of the working directory.
+- `EventCache`:
+Specifies whether to generate a cache after constructing `Event` objects.
+If this is enabled without specifying a `ProjectName`, a folder called `UNTITLED` is generated.
+- `DataCache`:
+specifies whether to generate a cache after constructing graph objects.
+If this is enabled without having an event cache, the `Event` attribute needs to be set.
 - `Event`:
 Specifies the event implementation to use for constructing the Event objects from ROOT Files.
 - `EventGraph`: